-- Be aware of the biblical purposes for the Church. - Recognize that the Church's purpose as an agent for reaching the world requires church planting and ministry.
+- Be aware of the three biblical purposes for the Church-ultimate, outward, and inward. - Recognize that the Church's purpose as an agent for reaching the world requires church planting and ministry.

 2A Great Commission Worksheet

 Be sure that participants can clearly articulate the inward and outward purposes of the church.
 It would be good if you can use big visuals to impress upon trainees the various paradigms of church purpose.
 You could make drawings on poster paper.
 Or, in your context, perhaps a chalkboard or an overhead projector might be more appropriate.